 If you are planning on backpacking Ireland this year (which you should be!), then you’ll soon realise that there’s a lot to know before visiting Ireland or the first time,

-Ireland is unique and inspiring for a whole number of reasons, including their love of myths and legends and rather impressive array of castles.
+Ireland is one of the world's best backpacking destinations for a whole number of reasons, including their love of myths and legends and rather impressive array of castles.

 And if you’re coming from somewhere far away, like the USA, then you’ll probably need to brush up on their road laws and use of slang.